TyKang0514/WorkNotes/loanDefault/report/report.md

 >```
 ><img src="img/CrOverview.png" alt="Alt text" width="600">

 As shown above, the majority of loans are under 1 million.
-It is expected that in the range of extremely large credit amounts, there may be a decrease in the default rate.
+And it is expected that in the range of extremely large credit amounts, there may be a decrease in the default rate.

-To verify this inference, the dataset is split into 8 groups based on the quantiles of credit amount to compare their default rates
+To verify this inference, the dataset is split into 8 groups based on the quantiles of credit amount to compare their default rates.

 <img src="img/CrVisual.png" alt="Alt text" width="730">